The Week at Ropes & Gray

 ❖ Litigation Team Analyzes Treasury Department Cryptocurrency Oversight

 ❖ Partner Receives Leadership Award from Women in White Collar Defense Association

 ❖ Ropes & Gray Names 16 New Partners and Eight New Counsel

 ❖ Alumni Podcast Discusses Transitioning from Big Law to In-House

 This week, Ropes & Gray attorneys guided a Bay Area private equity client in a strategic investment in a vacation rental platform, offered insight on key developments in a wide range of areas—including corporate litigation, data privacy, intellectual property litigation and cryptocurrency—and earned recognition for exceptional work and leadership.
 The firm also announced a new group of partners and counsel, more than half of whom are women.
 Here’s a summary of the week’s highlights:

 - Private equity firm Silver Lake Partners led a $319 million strategic investment round in Vacasa, a vacation rental management platform.
 Ropes & Gray advised Silver Lake on the investment.

 - “Use” clauses in non-disclosure agreements, which limit the ways in which a party receiving confidential information may use that information, can have collateral consequences if litigation arises.
-Corporate & securities litigation practice co-chair David Hennes and litigation associate Mary Zou examine how to avoid the pitfalls of “use” clauses in a special report focused on M&A in The New York Law Journal.
+Corporate & securities litigation practice co-chair David Hennes examines how to avoid the pitfalls of “use” clauses in a special report focused on M&A in The New York Law Journal.